 I don’t have a BS in Biology.
 Can I still apply?

 Yes, you may apply – a BS in Biology is not a prerequisite for our program, though we do require that you have the equivalent of a US bachelor's degree.
-Should you be accepted, your Temporary Committee may have you take additional classes to ensure your foundational knowledge is consistent with the expectations of our program.
+Should you be accepted, your First Year Adviser may have you take additional classes to ensure your foundational knowledge is consistent with the expectations of our program.

 Do I need a Masters degree to apply to the PhD program?

 No, you do not need a masters degree.
 Many of our students do not have masters degrees.

 Do you require that I take the GRE?

 No, we no longer accept GRE scores.
 In fairness to all applicants, we will not review the scores of this test if you choose to submit them, and we request that applicants refrain from submitting their scores to the Graduate School if possible.

 The Biology department does not impose any requirements beyond those of the Graduate School, which is a 3.0 GPA.
 However, if an applicant is deemed admissible by the admissions committee, a petition could be submitted to waive the minimum GPA requirement.

 Can the TOEFL be waived for International applicants who received instruction in English at previous institutions?